Frequently asked (or wondered) Questions

 Are there any circumstances in which you can’t work with me?

 I do not work with clients who are already working with another psychotherapist or counsellor as this can be counterproductive and confusing for the client.
 There are some experiences I do not work with and would recommend that clients access support specialising in that area.
-This could be from a specialist psychotherapist; a different kind of mental health professional; or from support service or support group specialising in this area.
+This could be from a specialist psychotherapist; a different kind of mental health professional; or from a support service or support group specialising in this area.
 You can find a list of current exemptions here, under the heading ‘exemptions’.
-I do not work with people who would be better served working with a therapist or non-therapeutic professional/ service with specialisms I do not have.
-This is decided on a case by case basis based on your individual circumstances and in discussion with you.
-You are welcome to discuss this with me prior to being added to my waiting list, or in an initial free 'taster’ session.

 Is psychotherapy/ counselling confidential?